KatTheSassQueen/kats-dice-bot/README.md

 These must be placed at the top (for spotify, in the global variable section) or bottom (for discord, literally the last line except comments).

 ## Replacing the CENSORING
 I'm not giving you my filepath/username/etc.  So I've removed a few things and this will **NOT** run straight downloaded!
-You will need to replace the following (search "[INSERT" to find easily in the python code!):
+You will need to replace the following (lines 28, 29, 30, and 31 as of the commit on 2026-08-24):
-- Spotify Developer Client ID and Client Secret (These are found at the top of the file!)
+- Spotify Developer Client ID and Client Secret
-- The filepath to where you have the FFMPEG executable saved (about halfway down, in the midst of the music play commands for YT and Local)
+- The filepath to where you have the FFMPEG executable saved
-- The bot token (very bottom of the code)
+- The bot token/secret

 ## How to Use:
 I usually use this with a Windows command prompt, but any way you can open it that runs it perpetually in the background should work.